 Visit Jim Thompson House

 The Jim Thompson House is a museum in central Bangkok.
 Jim Thompson was responsible for transforming the silk industry in Thailand, earning him the ‘Order of the White Elephant’.

 Within Jim Thompson’s house, there are paintings and other collectibles such as sculptures on display which were got by Thompson during his art-buying trips around the Far East.

 Visit Khao San Road At Night

-Khao San Road was make famous by Leonardo DiCaprio in the ‘the beach’.
+Khao San Road was made famous by Leonardo DiCaprio in ‘the beach’.

 During the day, the road is buzzing with stalls, tour operators, and bars/cafes, while at night it’s the food and nightlife.

-Here is some of the malls to visit.
+Here are some of the malls to visit.

 - Terminal 21.

 Generally, Bangkok is considered a safe city.
 Like any city in the world, there are pickpockets and thieves targeting tourists.
 You need to be paying attention to your surroundings, particularly in busy crowded areas like markets or the Skytrain.